dicemanx/gaurav-portfolio/index.md

 ---
 ### [Fraction.pro](http://www.fraction.pro/) - 2017
-**Description:** A tool developed to track equity holdings in startups across funding rounds.
+**Description:** A solution developed to track equity holdings in startups across funding rounds.
 Developed for internal use but can also be used by any other startups or investors.
-**Scale:** Used internally.
 **Tech:**
 **Team:**  Me, 1 Functional expert, 1 Business person
 **Role & Responsibilities:**

 ---
 ### [CFTracker](https://cftracker.herokuapp.com/) - 2015
 **Description:** A tool developed for internal use to track crowd funding contributions for one of our projects.
-**Scale:** Used internally.
 **Tech:**
 **Team:**  Me
 **Role & Responsibilities:**